Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Over/Under Insights

-- Northern Illinois and its opponents have combined to score more than 66.5 points in three of eight games this season.
+- Northern Illinois has combined with its opponents to score more than 68.5 points in three of eight games this season.

+- Wednesday's over/under is 9.6 points higher than the combined 58.9 PPG average of the two teams.

-- The two teams combine to score 58.9 points per game, 7.6 less than the over/under in this contest.
+- These two squads combine to surrender 64.9 points per game, 3.6 fewer than this contest's over/under.

-- The 64.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 66.5 total in this contest.

-- Golden Flashes games have an average total of 65.4 points this season, 1.1 fewer than Wednesday's over/under.
+- The Golden Flashes and their opponents score an average of 65.4 points per game, 3.1 fewer than Wednesday's total.

-- The 66.5 over/under in this game is 12.4 points above the 54.1 average total in Huskies games this season.
+- The 68.5 over/under in this game is 14.4 points higher than the 54.1 average total in Huskies games this season.

 Kent State Stats and Trends

-- This season, the Golden Flashes have an ATS record of 3-1 in their four games as a favorite of 3.5 points or more.
+- This season, the Golden Flashes have an against the spread record of 3-1 in their four games as a favorite of 3.5 points or more.

 - Kent State's games this year have eclipsed the over/under two times in eight opportunities (25%).

+- The Golden Flashes average 29.1 points per game, comparable to the 31.5 per matchup the Huskies allow.

-- Kent State is 3-0 against the spread and 3-0 overall this season when the team scores more than 31.5 points.
+- Kent State is 3-0 against the spread and 3-0 overall in games when it scores more than 31.5 points.

-- Kent State is 3-1 against the spread and 3-1 overall when the team amasses more than 420.4 yards.
+- In games that Kent State amasses more than 420.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Golden Flashes have turned the ball over five times this season, one fewer than the Huskies have forced (6).
+- The Golden Flashes have five giveaways this season, while the Huskies have six takeaways .

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.